Giving Options and Fund Types

 - Life insurance: Simply make the Community Foundation the beneficiary of your policy.
 You give a significant gift to charity and receive tax benefits during your lifetime.

-Also, when you establish a bequest or other planned gift, you become part of the select group of community-minded individuals that make up our Community Foundation's Legacy Society.
+Also, when you establish a bequest or other planned gift, you become part of the select group of community-minded individuals that make up the Community Foundation's Legacy Society.